The 4% rule for retirement withdrawals is one of the more debated and talked about concepts in the personal finance world.

 Since the financial crisis of 2007- early 2009, interest rates have been near zero.
-That means to replicate the kinds of returns needed you'd have to have more money invested in stocks.
-At retirement, many people want to reduce the amount in equities to reduce the risk of their investments.
+That means replicating the kinds of returns needed; you'd have to have more money invested in stocks.
+Many people want to reduce the amount in equities at retirement to reduce the risk of their investments.
 However, to maintain buying power and generate the returns necessary to make their money last, many retirees have more money in stocks than they want.

 Dividend yields on the S & P 500 are around2% or so.
 That's well below the 4 percent SWR.
 The days of living off the interest are gone and likely not coming back any time soon.